 3. Plan early.
 Whether you are looking to camp in the backcountry or stay in the park lodging, you need to book early.
 Most available lodging can book up a year in advance during the peak season and backcountry camping permits come available and can sell out 168 days in advance.
 If you do get a backcountry permit, you are allowed to camp the night before your permit starts at the backpacker’s campground which is first come, first served or camp 4 at the base of El Capitan.
 This is also the case if you are on a guided trip with Just Roughin’ It (a gratuitous plug for our trips).
 We include a night of camping the backpacker’s camp with camping gear so lodging is not an issue before you start your trip.

 4. Consult the National Park Service website for lots of great information and tips.- https://www.nps.gov/yose/planyourvisit/traffic.htm

-What more stuff to read?
-Check out what Just Roughin' It has to offer for a guided hiking trip.
+Want more stuff to read?
+Check out what Just Roughin’ It has to offer for outdoor gear and advice.
 Want more way cool tips and just plain fun stuff to look at while on that awkward blind date?
 Check out our blog!